Plan B Expat

 Ready to Start?

-If you have pension income of approximately $1,300/month or more, the Paraguay jubilado pathway is one of the most accessible and tax-efficient retiree residency options available.
+If you receive a stable pension or retirement income, the Paraguay jubilado pathway is one of the most accessible and tax-efficient retiree residency options available.

 The process is straightforward, the costs are low, and the territorial tax system means your retirement income stays yours.

 Ready to find out if you qualify?
-We will verify your income meets the threshold, confirm the exact documents needed from your country, and walk you through the timeline.
-Book Your Free Consultation
+We will review your full situation, confirm the exact documents needed from your country, and walk you through the timeline.
+Book Your Consultation

-*This guide reflects requirements under Ley 6984/2022.
+This guide reflects requirements under Ley 6984/2022 and the July 2025 Migraciones documentation.
 Immigration rules change.
 Verify current requirements before making decisions.
-Plan B Expat provides residency consulting - we are not a law firm.*
+Plan B Expat provides residency consulting, not legal advice.

 Follow us: